aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md

 ## Supporting Binary Response Content

-The interface between the API Gateway and Lambda normally assumes a response that by default includes string content (i.e. UTF-8 compatible).
-In order to support returning binary response content from a controller action, the proxy function

 The interface between the API Gateway and Lambda provides for and assumes repsonse content to be returned as a UTF-8 string.
 In order to return binary content it is necessary to encode the raw response content in Base64 and to set a flag in the response object that Base64-encoded has been applied.